ignis-quark/lawly-isp-fishing/README.md

 # Fishing addon for Garry's Mod
-DarkRP fishing addon, originally made for TheIronstoneProject
+DarkRP fishing addon.
+Fishing rod.
+Fish.
+Bucket.
+Fish Buyer.
+All the stuff you need for fishin'

+## Originally made for The Ironstone Project DarkRP Pony/Furry RP Server
-# This is NOT Maintained
+# This is NOT maintained.
-I just want to make it available for anyone, instead of letting it collect dust.
+I just wanted to make it available for anyone who wishes to use it.